MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/sql-server-views-configuration-manager.md

 ## Configuration Manager SQL view categories

-To effectively create reports with the required output, it is essential to know what data each of the Configuration Manager SQL Server views contains and how the views are related to each other.
+To effectively create reports with the required output, it's essential to know what data each of the Configuration Manager SQL Server views contains and how the views are related to each other.
 The following topics in this section provide detailed information about each of the view categories, what kind of data each of the views contains, and what columns can be used to **JOIN** views in SQL statements.

 ## See also